 Academics

-Academics, like the rest of Kutztown University, are branching out.
+Academics, like the rest of the school, are branching out.
 In addition to the visual and performing arts program and the education program, the university offers extensive programs in business, as well as a well-rounded liberal arts degree.
 In total, the school offers a large number of degrees, including a Bachelor of Science in 30 different subjects, a Bachelor of Arts in 24 different subjects, a Bachelor of Fine Arts in three different subjects, and a Bachelor of Science in Nursing.
 For graduate students, master’s degrees are offered in 18 different subjects.

-The College of Visual and Performing Arts at Kutztown University is one of its most popular programs of study, with aspiring performing and visual arts high school students from around the country applying to make up a diverse student body.
+The College of Visual and Performing Arts is one of its most popular programs of study, with aspiring performing and visual arts high school students from around the country applying to make up a diverse student body.
 The college offers degrees in music, speech, theatre, crafts, studio art, and communication design, as well as a Bachelor of Science degree in Art Education.
 Students doing their course of study at the College of Visual and Performing Arts often are able to take part in internships and special programs offered by the Pennsylvania Partners in the Arts and other state-wide organizations designed to put more of an emphasis on arts and learning.

 The College of Business, while smaller than the College of Liberal Arts and Sciences and the College of Visual and Performing Arts, nonetheless provides Bachelor of Science degrees in a number of different business fields of study, including Marketing, Management, Accounting, Finance, and International Business for our growing global marketplace.
 The College of Business also offers an MBA program for interested students.